rss logo

 • Just click Next:

-• Check Restart destination server and click on Install:
+• Check the Restart destination server box and click on Install:

 Certificate Distribution for the NPS Server

-With the AD CS correctly configured we can request a computer certificate from the NPS server.
+Once the AD CS has been correctly configured, we can request a computer certificate from the NPS server.

 • From the NPS server, open the Certificate Management Console for the current computer: